-- 10. Defendant Dan Melfi is senior zoning officer employed by Defendant Teaneck and holds considerable sway and input regarding permits, approvals, and variances.
-He is named herein in his individual and official capacity. - 11.
+10.12.
+Defendant Adam Myszka is an official that is employed by Defendant Teaneck and issues summons on behalf of the Township.

+11.13.
 Defendants John and Jane Does 1-20 are fictitious parties who are presently unknown who may have knowledge or involvement with the underlying facts and events in this action and participated in the unlawful conduct as alleged herein.
-They are named individually and in their official capacities. - 12.
+They are named individually and in their official capacities.

+12.14.
 Each of the Defendants participated in the conduct complained of herein personally and directly.